4else/expose/docs/about.md

 hundreds of research papers, and the work of 20 Ph.D. students[^phd].

 We offer those algorithms in   toolkit  that is remarkable small and fast.
-In less than a thousand lines of code, these tools complete tasks analogous to a wide range of AU tasks [^tasks]
+In less than a thousand lines of code, these tools complete tasks that, elsewhere, have been explored as different things [^tasks].
+Here, we suggest that they are all aspects of one thing- a process we will call _cluster and contrast_.

 explanations algorithms, -- so much so that, possibly,